Doctors Note Logo

 Cellulitis is common, treatable, and often manageable—especially when caught early.
 For women aged 65 and older, paying attention to skin changes and overall symptoms can make a meaningful difference.
 You do not need to panic, but you should not ignore warning signs either.

-Listening to your body, using tools like a free Cellulitis / Erysipelas symptom checker to evaluate your symptoms, and speaking to a doctor when something seems wrong are practical, responsible steps.
+Listening to your body, checking your symptoms with a trusted tool like Ubie's Cellulitis / Erysipelas symptom checker, and speaking to a doctor when something seems wrong are practical, responsible steps.
 Early care protects your health and helps you recover more quickly and confidently.

 (References)